huaweicloud/terraform-provider-huaweicloud/docs/resources/elb_listener.md

 In addition to all arguments above, the following attributes are exported:

 * `id` - The unique ID for the listener.

+* `transparent_client_ip_enable` - Indicates whether to pass source IP addresses of the clients to backend servers.

+* `created_at` - Indicates the time when the listener was created, in RFC-3339 format.

+* `updated_at` - Indicates the time when the listener was updated, in RFC-3339 format.

 ## Timeouts